-Total ammonia is composed of two forms; ionized ammonia (NH4), and un-ionized ammonia (NH3).Un-ionized ammonia, which primarily results from decomposition of manure and other organic debris by microbes, can be toxic to aquatic organisms in small concentrations.
+Total ammonia is composed of two forms; ionized ammonia (NH4+), and un-ionized ammonia (NH3).Un-ionized ammonia, which primarily results from decomposition of manure and other organic debris by microbes, can be toxic to aquatic organisms in small concentrations.
 The percent of total ammonia in the harmful un-ionized form increase with higher temperatures and pH values.

-Ammonia concentrations ranged from <0.2 (ND) to 0.6 mg/L during the 1/20/12 sampling event.
-Ammonia concentrations only exceeded the water quality objective at the AMC-50 station, and only slightly.
-Due to the low water temperatures and generally neutral pH values during the sampling period, toxicity due to unionized ammonia concentration is not likely a threat to aquatic organisms.
+Ammonia concentrations ranged from 0.2 to 3.0 mg/L for the freshwater sampling stations during the 3/13/12 sampling event and from <0.2 (non-detect) to 1.1 on 5/30/12.
+During the storm event, ammonia concentrations exceeded the water quality objective at the AMC-50 and BLC-20 stations.
+During the late spring ambient sampling event on 5/30/12, ammonia concentrations exceeded the water quality objective only at the AMC-60.
+Due to the low water temperatures and generally neutral pH values during the 3/20/12 sampling, toxicity due to unionized ammonia concentration is not likely a threat to aquatic organisms.
 Ammonia concentration becomes more potentially toxic as water volumes decrease and water temperatures increase under summer conditions.
 BMPs that target reducing nutrient sources for surface runoff should continue to be employed throughout the watershed.